What's the Big Idea?

 THANKS FOR THE SUPPORT!

 BRITDOC is a UK-based not-for-profit organisation backed by Channel 4 TV.
 It is dedicated to reinventing funding and distribution models for British documentary filmmakers.
-As well as funding ground breaking social-issue films (such as 2014 Oscar nominees Dirty Wars and The Square, 2012 Oscar nominee Hell & Back Again, double Sundance winner Afghan Star, Berlin winner The Yes Men Fix the World, Sundance 09 feature doc The End of the Line and Tribeca winner We Are Together), the Foundation brokers relationships between filmmakers and the NGO and brand sectors in the UK to create better, more effective films.
-The Good Pitch is a key part of the Foundation’s important work in this area.
+As well as funding ground breaking social-issue films (such as 2014 Oscar nominees Dirty Wars and The Square, 2012 Oscar nominee Hell & Back Again, and Tribeca 2104 hit Virung), the Foundation brokers relationships between filmmakers and the NGO and brand sectors in the UK to create better, more effective films.
+Good Pitch is a key part of our important work in this area.